malidukica/complang/20200227_Javascript/workshop.md

 # Composition law

-Composition law states that if we have a value inside a functor context, we map it to a function f, then we map the new value and context to a function g, that it should be completely identical to mapping the value to a composed g ∙ f function.
+Composition law states that if we have a value inside a functor context, we map it to a function f, then we map the new value and context to a function g, that it should be completely identical to mapping the value to a composed g ∙ f function (function that first calls _f_ on the argument, and sends the return value into f).

 ```
+const compose = (g, f) => x => g(f(x))
 Box(5).map(f).map(g) == Box(5).map(compose(g, f))
 ```

 # Test all the laws

 How do we test these laws?
 By using something called property testing.
-In essence, property testing means generating a bunch of values, testing if a certain proposition/law works for them (like the laws we mentioned up).
+In essence, property testing means generating a bunch of values, testing if a certain proposition/law works for them (like the _identity_ or _composition_ laws we mentioned up; other laws from Math can be tested, like _commutativity_, _distributivity_, _associativity_ etc).

 jsVerify is one of the libraries used for writing property tests in javascript.